 Arth, a small community of thoughtful and committed citizens in India, found one solution to both problems: Arth logs.
-Their logs are made of biomass fuel consisting primarily of cow dung and are used in place of firewood in cremations.
+Its logs are made of biomass fuel consisting primarily of cow dung and are used in place of firewood in cremations.
 The fuel has been researched and developed in the labs of IIT Delhi to improve the efficiency and fuel combustion properties.
-Here we break down the process:
+Here we break down the process.

 More than 85% of people in India are cremated.
 This practice has been going on for over 2,000 years now.
 But the consequences to nature as a result of wood cremation always goes unnoticed.
 A traditional Hindu funeral pyre burns anything between 400 to 500 kilograms of wood and takes over six hours.
 In India, more than 8.2 million wood-based cremations are done every year.
 This leads to the deforestation of 16.4 million trees per year.
 This many trees could save 54 million tonnes of carbon dioxide from entering into the atmosphere.
 But air pollution and deforestation are not the only environmental threats caused by cremation — they also generate large quantities of ash, which are later thrown into rivers and add to the toxicity of the waters.